Hardiegogo/palindrome-birthdays/README.md

 # palindrome-birthdays
- An app to check whether your birthday is palindrome or not.
+ An app to check whether your birthday is palindrome or not. <br>
+ This app also tells you the next nearest palindrome date.